Template Management¶

 When you've made significant changes in a branch environment (installed modules, created configurations), you can save it as the new template:

-oduflow template-from-env my-branch
+oduflow template-from-env my-branch --template-name default

 oduflow template-from-env my-branch --template-name myproject # save to a named template